japila-books/spark-sql-internals/docs/spark-sql-CommandUtils.md

 NOTE: `updateTableStats` uses `SparkSession` to access the current SparkSession.md#sessionState[SessionState] that it then uses to access the session-scoped SessionState.md#catalog[SessionCatalog].

-NOTE: `updateTableStats` is used when hive/InsertIntoHiveTable.md[InsertIntoHiveTable], <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#, InsertIntoHadoopFsRelationCommand>>, `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand` and `LoadDataCommand` commands are executed.
+NOTE: `updateTableStats` is used when hive/InsertIntoHiveTable.md[InsertIntoHiveTable], [InsertIntoHadoopFsRelationCommand](logical-operators/InsertIntoHadoopFsRelationCommand.md), `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand` and `LoadDataCommand` commands are executed.

 === [[calculateTotalSize]] Calculating Total Size of Table (with Partitions) -- `calculateTotalSize` Method